MapQuest/avecado/README.md

 We welcome contributions to Avecado.
 If you would like to report an issue, please use the [Avecado issue tracker](https://github.com/MapQuest/avecado/issues) on GitHub.

 If you would like to make an improvement to the code, please be aware that Avecado is written mostly in C++11, in the K&R (1TBS variant) with two spaces as indentation.
 We welcome contributions as pull requests to the [repository](https://github.com/MapQuest/avecado).

+It is possible to build a test coverage report, please see [test coverage documentation](docs/test_coverage.md) for details.